Moranbah North Power Station, Queensland

 With the energy we consume accounting for roughly 75% of our GHG emissions we are primarily focusing existing activities on identifying and implementing innovative technologies aimed at using energy more efficiently.

-We are investing in technologies that will enable us to run cost efficient, carbon-neutral mines by 2030.
+Achieving our long-term milestones in energy management hinges on identifying and implementing innovative, step-change technologies.
+We are researching many opportunities with key stakeholders, and we have invested nearly $200 million to date in low-carbon and energy-efficiency research and technology development, including $15 million in 2012.
+Our technology vision is to run cost-efficient, low-carbon (if not carbon-neutral) mines by 2030.
 Our technology development vision forms a critical part of our long term business strategy.
 In the belief that the large scale deployment of carbon capture and storage (CCS) technologies will have a critical role to play in addressing climate change, we participate in various research initiatives aimed at identifying commercially viable solutions for CCS.
 These include the US-based FutureGen Industrial Alliance, the Otway CO2 storage project in Australia, and the South African Centre for Carbon Capture and Storage.

 In 2011, an important initiative was our investment in the renewable energy Kalahari Project.
 We have also been partnering with Johnson Matthey on the development of a technology for capturing and using ventilation air methane (VAM) from mine shafts, as well as examining opportunities with them relating to fuel cell technology.